-On January 5, 2000, the Florida Legislature was convened in Special Session by Governor Jeb Bush to address capital appeals reforms.
+On January 5, 2000, Governor Jeb Bush convened the Florida Legislature in a Special Session to address capital appeals reforms.
 During the Special Session, legislators raised certain issues requiring further study of the sentencing of defendants in capital cases.
-As a result, Executive Order 2000-1 was issued which created a 15-member Task Force on Capital Cases.
-Executive Order 2000-1 was amended by Executive Order 2000-26 to study evidence of discrimination, if any, in the sentencing of defendants in capital cases, including consideration of race, ethnicity, gender, and the possible mental retardation of the defendant.
-The initial meeting of the Capital Cases Task Force (CCTF) was held on January 28, 2000, Room 37LL, Senate Office Building, Tallahassee, Florida.
-On March 6, 2000, Governor Bush signed Executive Order 2000-59 extending the time period for the Task Force to accomplish their intended goals.
+As a result, Governor Bush issued Executive Order 2000-1 that created a 15-member Task Force on Capital Cases.
+The governor later superseded Executive Order 2000-1 with Executive Order 2000-26 for the Task Force to study evidence of discrimination, if any, in the sentencing of defendants in capital cases, including consideration of race, ethnicity, gender, and the possible mental retardation of the defendant.
+The initial meeting of the Capital Cases Task Force (CCTF) was on January 28, 2000.
+On March 6, 2000, Governor Bush signed Executive Order 2000-59 extending the time for the Task Force to accomplish their intended goals.
 The Task Force was to present their executive summary no later than April 10, 2000.

 Additional Physical Form:

 Location of Originals/Duplicates:

 Death Penalty in Capital Cases, Special Commission for the Study of the Abolition of the.
 Florida.
 Dept. of Corrections.
 Florida.
 Division of Retardation.
 Florida.
 Governor (1999-2007 : Bush)